 Special events take place at Canada Place throughout the year.
 In summer, the cruise ships sailing to and from Alaska dock at the pier and are an added attraction.
 They create an impressive sight when viewed close-up.
 A pedestrian and bike path travels from Canada Place to the seawall path in Stanley Park.

 Canada Place and Port Metro Vancouver PhotosClick thumbnail to view full-size

 TED Talks at Canada Place

 Downtown Vancouver is a vibrant place.
 There's often something unexpected to see.
 On my March visit to Canada Place I discovered that the area was hosting TED Talks.
 I'm interested in TED and the ideas that its speakers present, so I'm embarrassed to admit that I didn't know that this event was happening.
 I've since discovered that it's a yearly event.

 TED stands for Technology, Entertainment, and Design.
 The organization says that it's a "nonprofit devoted to the spread of ideas".
 It believes that by sharing ideas it can change people's attitudes and even their lives.
 TED's focus has extended beyond the three topics represented by its name into social and global issues.

 One way in which the organization tries to accomplish its goals is by asking experts in different areas to give informative and hopefully inspirational talks to the public.
-Speakers attending the week-long Vancouver conference during my visit to the area included Bill and Melinda Gates, Larry Page (co-founder of Google), journalist Charlie Rose, Edward Snowdon (via a live video link), Sting, philosopher David Chalmers, and Chris Hadfield, a Canadian astronaut.
+Speakers attending one week-long Vancouver TED conference included Bill and Melinda Gates, Larry Page (co-founder of Google), journalist Charlie Rose, Edward Snowdon (via a live video link), Sting, philosopher David Chalmers, and Chris Hadfield, a Canadian astronaut.
 Tickets for the events were expensive, but live and free feeds were available at places such as libraries and community centres.

 Canada Place at Night During The TED Talks